jmilkiewicz/OverheadCourse/index.markdown

 ## Dates
 Training will be provided from **Friday 23rd** to **Monday 26th** of June.

-On Friday we will start from 18:30, Saturday/Sunday from morning 10/11:00 and mini tournament will be 19:00-21:00 on Monday.

-Scheduling of specific time slots for participants will occur once the grouping process has been completed.

 ## Location
 On Friday,Sunday and Monday we will train in <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>, Königshorster Str.
 11-15, 13439 Berlin